joundso/repub/README.md

 ![Repdoducible Analysis in RStudio using Quarto](./data/img/demo_manuscript.png)

 RStudio as integrated development environment for writing and compiling quarto documents with code (e.g. R or Python) and text (using Markdown or the visual editor).
 On the left: RStudio interface for composing the text and code next to each other.
 On the right: Rendered output document with dynamically incorporated results.

+## Furhter readings

+Interested in more information?
+[Find the full paper about this project here](https://ebooks.iospress.nl/doi/10.3233/SHTI230064).

 ## Preparations